 Just as binoculars can suffer when subjected to extreme changes in temperature, so too can changes in pressure affect them.
 Most binoculars are a totally sealed unit.
 Waterproof models are filled with a gas like argon or nitrogen.
 The reason for this is to purge the air that might cause moisture to form inside.

-Please see this article on waterproofing and fogproofing for a fuller explanation of this benefit.
-Do I need waterproof or fogproof binoculars?
+Please see this article on the waterproofing and fogproofing of binoculars for a fuller explanation of this benefit.

 Avoid the unpressurized hold